trueos/sysadm/docs/client_handbook/sysadmclient.rst

 .. figure:: images/appcafe8.png

-   : AppCafe® - Viewing the Status of the Operation
+   : |appcafe| - Viewing the Status of the Operation

 .. index:: updates
 .. _Update Manager: